 - Inserting images (camera and gallery)

 - Creating documents offline and syncing later

-- Moving documents to different services (drag and drop feature)
+- Moving documents to different services (drag

 - Built-in freehand drawing tool